devstark-com/vue-google-charts/README.md

 With `vue-google-charts` package you don't need to link script loader and load Google Charts package manually.

 Another bonus — reactive data binding.
-A chart will be redrawn automatically once `data` or `options` prop is changed.
+A chart will be redrawn automatically once `data` , `type` and `options` prop is changed.

 ## Simple usage: